Why Reparations For Slavery Is Ludicrous — Part 2

 So how has the current situation come about in the West?
 The world in which we live today is the result of a relatively few creative brains; from the anonymous inventor of the wheel to Tim Berners-Lee, father of the WorldWideWeb.

 The overwhelming majority of those creative brains have belonged to white men; there have been white women too, and others have contributed significantly; for example the Arabs gave us the concept of zero in mathematics, without which we would have made little if any progress.
-The Chinese invented a form printing before the Western printing press, but the reality is that modern civilisation would not have existed without the White Man.
+The Chinese invented a form of printing before the Western printing press, but the reality is that modern civilisation would not have existed without the White Man.
 This is where the concept of White Supremacy really comes from.

 Does this mean blacks should get down on their knees in front of whites as some brainwashed whites are currently doing to blacks?
 Of course not!
 All our ancestors suffered, and the privilege we all possess today is not a racial privilege but the privilege built on not only the genius of the White Man, but the industry, and the suffering of all our ancestors.
 This is our common cultural inheritance.
 Again, one humble statistical comparison will illustrate this.